lesleyhiggins/lesleyhiggins.github.io/collections/_posts/2026-04-01-sfmc-data-cloud-mapping-removal.md

 **7. Semantic Models**: Any semantic models built on top of the data streams or DMOs must be deleted before you can proceed with DMO deletion.

 **8. DMO Record Pages and Relationships**: The Relationships tab on the DMO must be cleared of every relationship before the DMO itself can be deleted.
 This is a common blocker because the error message from the platform is generic (it tells you the DMO is in use but does not tell you which relationship is the culprit).

 Deleting each relationship one by one and waiting for metadata to propagate (typically 5–15 minutes) is the safest approach.
 Additionally, if any custom Lightning pages have been created for the DMO records themselves, these may need to be updated or removed.

 **9. Lightning Page Component Bindings**: This one is easy to miss.
-If any Data 360 component has been placed on a Lightning record page - whether it's in Salesforce Core or on a Data 360 DMO record page - and that component has been configured to display fields from a specific DMO, the platform will block field-level deletion with a `ComponentInstanceProperty` error referencing a `0AJ`-prefixed ID.
-Go to Setup → Lightning App Builder, find all console app pages, and remove any Data 360 enrichment components completely before attempting deletions, and go to Data Explorer, search for the DMO that is causing problems, view a record for the DMO and select Edit Page if any fields besides the Record Id is displayed.
+If any Data 360 component has been placed on a Lightning record page (whether it's in Salesforce Core or on a Data 360 DMO record page) and that component has been configured to display fields from a specific DMO, the platform will block field-level deletion with a `ComponentInstanceProperty` error referencing a `0AJ`-prefixed ID.

+Go to Setup → Lightning App Builder, find all console app pages, and remove any Data 360 enrichment components completely before attempting deletions.
+Also go to Data Explorer, search for the DMO that is causing problems, view a record for the DMO and select Edit Page if any fields besides the Record Id is displayed.

 **10. Data Stream Field Mappings**: Once all dependencies above are cleared, you can remove the field mappings from the data stream itself.